BergQuester/v8tr.github.io/_drafts/2019-02-01-collection-view-cells-dynamic-height.md

  }
 ```

-As it was mentioned at the beginning of the tutorial, `ViewController` is wired up as delegate and data source of the collection view by means of a storyboard.
-If you have launched the app, you must have noticed an exception indicating this.

-The time has come to fix the crash and implement collection view data source and delegate method.
-We add cells configuration along the way:
+The time has come to fix application crash and implement collection view data source and delegate method.
+Alongside we configure collection view cells by setting border and title label text:

 ```swift